Please ensure Javascript is enabled for purposes of website accessibility

 At Rate Retriever, our mission is to make the way you shop for insurance transparent and fair through user-friendly tools that respect your privacy and deliver reliable, comprehensive results.

-So we took everything we hated about comparing insurance quotes online – the spam, the long questionnaires, the limited choices, the inaccuracy of quote prices – and threw it out the window, favoring a short form that more accurately estimates what you’ll pay at each of the top insurance providers near you.
+So we took everything we hated about comparing insurance quotes online – the spam, the long questionnaires, the limited choices, the inaccuracy of quote prices – and threw it out the window, favoring a quicker form that more accurately estimates what you’ll pay at each of the top insurance providers near you.

 Rate Retriever is an independent company that is not owned by an insurance provider, nor do we provide insurance ourselves.
 This independence allows us to be your free and impartial insurance research tool, helping you make the best decisions for your insurance needs.

-We may earn a commission when you click one of the links or call one of the providers listed on our site; however, we do not allow our partnerships to influence which information we provide.Â
+We may earn a commission when you click one of the links, buy a policy, or call one of the providers listed on our site; however, we do not allow our partnerships to influence which information we provide in our guides.Â